By Dr. Paul Jerard, E-RYT 500, YACEP

 Begin with a few long, deep breaths.
-Pull the air in slowly through your nose, filling up the abdomen while pressing it down into your lower belly.
-As the air continues to fill your abdomen, up to the chest cavity, keep pushing it down.
+Pull the air slowly through your nose, filling your abdomen while pressing it down into your lower belly.
+As the air continues to fill your abdomen and the chest cavity, keep pushing it down.
 Pull your shoulders down and back, opening your chest and allowing the breath to continually fill you from bottom to top.
-Feel your lungs expanding, all the way up to your rib cage.
-When you can no longer take any more air into your body, hold it for a couple of seconds, then gently let it go through your nose, feeling the air leaving your body all the way to the bottom of your lungs.
+Feel your lungs expanding up to your rib cage.
+When you can no longer take any more air into your body, hold it for a couple of seconds, then gently let it go through your nose, feeling the air leaving your body to the bottom of your lungs.

 Mindful Meditation for Happiness

-Meditation encourages you to let go of negative emotions and instead focus on all of the things in your life that are good.
-By focusing on love, appreciation, gratitude, and forgiveness, you can transform your thoughts over time.
-You are in control of your mind, your thoughts and feelings.
-If you allow negative people, thoughts, and feelings to override the positive, they will.
+Meditation encourages you to let go of negative emotions and instead focus on all the good things in your life.
+You can transform your thoughts over time by focusing on love, appreciation, gratitude, and forgiveness.
+You are in control of your mind, your thoughts, and your feelings.
+They will if you allow negative people, thoughts, and feelings to override the positive.
 Overall happiness occurs by training yourself to feel the negative thoughts, then release them and replace them with positive ones.

 Begin regular meditation sessions for happiness by sitting in a comfortable, quiet place.
 Establish a rhythm of deep and deliberate breathing.
 Close your eyes and relax.
 Enjoy the breath like you are inhaling and exhaling your favorite food.
 Focus on something you are grateful for.
 Your life, loved ones, friends, and good health are well worth considering.
 Anything that can make you smile or laugh is a good subject for a happy state of mindfulness.

 © Copyright – Aura Wellness Center – Publications Division

 Please visit the following link to see our Yoga teacher training courses.

 Click here to see our online Yoga Nidra teacher training course.